 Contact Long Island Alzheimer's & Dementia Center

-Previously known as the Long Island Alzheimer's Foundation, the Long Island Alzheimers and Dementia Center offers a full range of services and solutions for people living with dementia and their families.
+The Long Island Alzheimer's and Dementia Center offers a full range of services and solutions for people living with dementia and their families.
 We are proud to offer services for all stages and serve all forms of dementia, as well as offer programs for caregivers such as support groups, trusted referrals and in-home respite care.
 To learn more about our hands-on programs and services, call (516) 767-6856.